A Historic Southern Home Renovation Project

 If you follow me regularly, you might know I recently had the privilege of traveling to Alabama.
 I got to meet Esther, her team, a group of fellow home enthusiast and I got to tour the Morgan-Ford home!!

 After traveling to reach Alabama, the day arrived when we got to see the Morgan-Ford house in person.
 I’m taking you along with me and the girls.
 Let’s go!!
+But first, how awesome is that stunning roof?
+Apparently they had to reach out to a few roofing companies to get it back to its best, but as you can see from the pictures, they have done a spectacular job.

 It’s a touch warm out.
 I think we should stop on the deep, covered porch for a moment.